Joyce Brothers

 Joyce Diane Bauer Brothers (October 20, 1927 – May 13, 2013) was an American psychologist, television personality, advice columnist, and writer.

 In 1955, she won the top prize on the American game show The $64,000 Question.
-Her fame from the game show allowed her to go on to host various advice columns and television shows, which established her as a pioneer in the field of "pop (popular) psychology".
+Her fame from the game show allowed her to go on to host various advice columns and television shows, which established her as a pioneer in the field of pop (popular) psychology.

 Brothers is often credited as the first to normalize psychological concepts to the American mainstream.
-Her syndicated columns were featured in newspapers and magazines, including a monthly column for Good Housekeeping, in which she contributed for nearly 40 years.
+Her syndicated columns were featured in newspapers and magazines, including a monthly column for Good Housekeeping, to which she contributed for nearly 40 years.
 As Brothers quickly became the "face of psychology" for American audiences, she appeared in numerous television roles, usually as herself.
 From the 1970s onward, she also began to accept fictional roles that mocked her "woman psychologist" persona.
 She is noted for working continuously for five decades across various platforms.
 Numerous groups recognized Brothers for her strong leadership as a woman in the psychology field and for trying to end the stigma around mental health.

-Family and personal relationships
+Early life and education

 Joyce Brothers was born to Jewish attorneys Morris K. Bauer and Estelle Rapport, who shared a law practice.
 She grew up in Far Rockaway, Queens, New York.
 She had a sister named Elaine Goldsmith, to whom she was close.
 Joyce described that, while she was growing up, her father treated her like a son.
 He even decided to name her "Joseph" instead of Joyce before she was born.
 As a result, she grew up in an environment in which her gender made no difference in the family's expectations of high academic performance.
 Consequently, she was often described as being a studious person, thriving on "hard work and academic achievement".